Browsed by

 In 1985, he undertook a one-month travel teaching to Tamil Nadu on the request of Counselor Nagaratnam who was residing in Chennai city, Tamil Nadu.
 Suppan gave impactful talks with his fluent Tamil language in many communities he visited and taught the Faith in many villages.
 He won the praises from Counselor Nagaratnam and the State Bahá’í Council of Tamil Nadu.
 Upon returning to Malaysia, he commented that Tamil Nadu needed much manpower, and he desired to make more trips.
 But domestic situation did not enable him.
 It was only in December 1996, before attending the first decade of the inauguration of the Bahá’í House of Worship in New Delhi that he was able to visit along with his wife and other friends of Malaysia places including Kanchipuram, Coimbatore, Ooty, Mahabalipuram, Madurai, Sivakasi, and Kanyakumari in Tamil Nadu and Kerala State and involved in teaching activities and consolidation of believers there.

 In front of the Bahá’í Centre of Chennai, 1985.
 Seated L-R: Suppan, R. Perumal from Vellore, Counselor S. Nagaratnam, Lingam.
-Squatting at left is Poongavanam (Babu) and his elder brother Mayisveren at right.
+Squatting at left is Selvakumar from Trichy and at right is Mayisveren.
 Standing at the extreme left is Gunasekaran, Secretary of the State Bahá’í Council of Tamil Nadu.
 Standing at the extreme right is Ganesan, care taker of the Centre.

 Suppan squatting at the extreme right, at a visit to a community in Tamil Nadu.